openactive/test-interface/header.md

 # Open Booking API Test Interface
 This is the documentation and JSON-LD namespace for the test interface of the [Open Booking API](https://www.openactive.io/open-booking-api/EditorsDraft).

 This interface must be implemented by the Booking System to make use of the "Controlled" test mode within the [OpenActive Test Suite](https://github.com/openactive/openactive-test-suite/).
-For the "Random" test mode, opportunities that match the criteria specified in the TesttestOpportunityCriteria enumeration must exist in the Booking System.
+For the "Random" test mode, opportunities that match the criteria specified in the TestOpportunityCriteria enumeration must exist in the Booking System.

 This interface and associated namespace is defined as a convenience to aid testing of the Open Booking API.
 Booking Systems MUST NOT expose this interface in production environments.